-In January 1934, after receiving funds from the Civil Works Administration, artists transformed the interior of Coit Tower into a gallery of frescos and murals, the first and largest Public Works of Art Project (PWAP) in the United States.
+In January 1934, after receiving funds from the Civil Works Administration, artists transformed the interior of Coit Tower into a gallery of frescoes and murals, the first and largest Public Works of Art Project (PWAP) in the United States.
 Other large PWAP projects in San Francisco were undertaken at the Rincon Annex Post Office and the Beach Chalet.

 The upstairs was painted by the Ivory Tower Group of the Regionalists faction, artists who desired to preserve the sentimental illusion of an isolated American purity with a nationalistic streak, even as the fabric of the nation was tattered by the protracted Great Depression.

 Source: Adapted from the NRHP Nomination Form submitted in 2007 and updated in 2018.

 Lillie Hitchcock Coit bequeathed $125,000 to San Francisco to be spent “for the purpose of adding beauty to the city which I have always loved”.

 Coit often dressed as a man to gamble in North Beach saloons, smoked cigars, publicly ice-skated in shortened skirts, and was even discovered by her husband on a men’s camping trip.
 She spent several years wowing the courts of Europe after a deranged relative took a shot at her in a San Francisco hotel.

 Today she is best known for her lifelong passion for firefighting.
 After becoming a mascot to the Knickerbocker Hose Company #5 in 1863, she rarely missed a blaze.
 Coit Tower is the tangible result of her flamboyant love affair with the city.

 Source: San Francisco Recreation & Parks Department